iMagdy/in1t.com/README.md

 ### In1t.com Website
 This repository hosts https://in1t.com website.

-Built with adonis + snuxt
+Built with adonis + nuxt